stevenlriv/php-skit/README.md

 ## Missing

-- Functions to class?
-- [HB] Users Infrastructure
+- Users Infrastructure (classes/user.php)

-        x- new user [email, phone or web3wallet] x- reset password
-        x- login with password
-        x- login with email code
-        x- login with phone code
-        x- 2fa with google app
-        x- user page
-        x- logout
+## Future Integrations

+- Referal system for users
+- PHP REST API for json connections to backend like from react native
-- [NF?]
-Users Web3
+- Users Web3
         - allow to login with those wallets linked to account
         - allow to link wallets to the user account
-- [HB] Referal system for users

-- Update the MySQL.sql file

-## Future Integrations

-- PHP REST API for json connections to backend like from react native
 - Validate if there is an NFT in your wallet
+- 8 failed login 24 hour reset
 - Stripe
 - Coinbase Commerce